beetbox/beets/docs/plugins/fetchart.rst

 Note that the Google custom search API is limited to 100 queries per day.
 After that, the fetchart plugin will fall back on other declared data sources.

+Cover art archive
+''''''''''''''''''''

+The coverart album art source fetch cover art for a specific release using the musicbrainz release id.
+To fetch cover art for the release group, use the coverartreleasegroup source which fetch cover art using the musicbrainz release group id.

 Fanart.tv
 '''''''''